Uber in Auckland - Everything You Need to Know

 • If you’re traveling with cookies or snacks, keep them closed in a bag and offer anything quick for young travellers.

-• Keep the driver informed about your plan from the beginning; stay near the curb until it’s safe to hop in; this is especially important if you’re coming from a council project or related sites.
+• Keep the driver informed about your plan from the beginning.
+Stay near the curb until it’s safe to hop in.
+This is especially important if you’re coming from a council project or related sites.

-• Remember: federal rules on loading zones can change; check for notices around the block before you head out.
+• Remember: federal rules on loading zones can change.
+Check for notices around the block before you head out.

 • After you’re dropped off, walk a short distance to your home or next destination to avoid blocking lanes, especially throughout peak times.